Krishnap1116/frtproject/README.md

 # frtproject
+                                                           Handwritten Digit Recignition
 OBJECTIVE:
         Designing a project from the MNIST dataset to identify digit classification using the SVM algorithm.

 PROBLEM STATEMENT:
             To develop a model using Support Vector Machine which would correctly classify the handwritten digits from 0-9 based on the pixel values given as features.
             Given MNIST dataset, which is a large database of hand written digits.
 The 'pixel values' of each digit (image) comprise the features, and the actual number between 0-9 is the label.
 Since each image is of 28 x 28 pixels, and each pixel forms a feature, there are 784 features.

 PLATFORM USED:
           Used Google Colaboratory to make the .ipynb file.

 ALGORITHM USED:
          SVM (Support Vector Machine) Algorithm.
          “Support Vector Machine” (SVM) is a supervised machine learning algorithm which can be used for both classification and regression challenges.
          However, it is mostly used in classification problems.

 STEPS FOLLOWED IN BUILDING THE MODEL:

 • Given data set contains the pixel values of an image which has a handwritten number in it.
 Our goal is to find that